rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 ?>***Note*** : To update the **Transaction Status** on merchant backend/database, **do not** solely rely on frontend callbacks.
 For security reasons, to make sure that the **Transaction Status** is authentically coming from Midtrans, you can update **Transaction Status** by waiting for [HTTP Notification](/en/after-payment/http-notification.md) or timely call [API Get Status](/en/after-payment/get-status) on your backend.

-Specific if the transaction is processed via [3DS 2.0](https://api-docs.midtrans.com/#card-feature-3d-secure-3ds) (when the acquiring bank and the MID support), this frontend callback can remain `pending` for a while, waiting for the card's 3DS provider to process it.
+Specific if the transaction is processed via [3DS 2.0](https://api-docs.midtrans.com/#card-feature-3d-secure-3ds) (when the acquiring bank and the MID support), there's small possibility of the transaction is still waiting for the card's 3DS provider to process/verify it, which it will result in transaction_status `pending` within the frontend callback.
 To get confirmation of payment success, you can follow *Note* above.

 ## 4. Handling After Payment
 When the *Transaction Status* changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.